A 'Darboux theorem' for derived schemes with shifted symplectic structure: Background from algebra

 \subsection{Commutative graded algebras}

 In this section we introduce general definitions and conventions about commutative graded algebras.

 \begin{dfn} Fix a ground field $\K$ of characteristic zero.
 Eventually we shall wish to standardize a quadratic form, at which point we need to assume in addition that $\K$ is algebraically closed.
-We shall work with {\it commutative graded algebras} $A$ over $\K$ that are concentrated in non-positive degrees, so $A$ has a decomposition $A=\bigop_{i\le 0} A^{i}$ and an associative product $m : A^{i} \ot A^{j} \ra A^{i+j}$ satisfying $fg=(-1)^{|f||g|}gf$ for homogeneous elements $f,g \in A$.
+We shall work with {\it connective commutative graded algebras} $A$ over $\K$ so $A$ has a decomposition $A=\bigop_{i\le 0} A^{i}$ (`connective' means concentrated in non-positive degrees) and an associative product $m : A^{i} \ot A^{j} \ra A^{i+j}$ satisfying $fg=(-1)^{|f||g|}gf$ for homogeneous elements $f,g \in A$.
 Given a graded left module $M$, we consider it as a {\it symmetric bimodule} by setting

 for homogeneous elements $f \in A$, $m \in M$.

 Define a {\it derivation of degree $k$} from $A$ to a graded module $M$ to be a $\K$-linear map $\de: A \ra M$ that is homogeneous of degree $k$ and satisfies